wp-plugins/instateam-instagram-importer/readme.txt

 * When clicked, individual photos launch into a responsive lightbox (courtesy of Magnific Popup).
 This is set with the lightbox=yes parameter.
 * Ability to unlink account at any time.

+**Demo**

+You can view a live demo on our About Us page: http://www.spark6.com/about-us/ - that photo grid at the bottom is powered by this plugin.
+Be sure to resize the browser to view the different responsive breakpoints!

 == Installation ==

 **Automatic Install**